maxim-saplin/cptX/README.md

 # GPT 3|4 as your (almost)free copilot

 cptX is a headless AI coding assistant with simplicity in mind:
-- It has only 2 commands (Create and Ask)
+- 2 commands (Create and Ask)
-- No UI, just like Codewhsiperer or original CoPilot there's no Chat UI
+- No UI
 - Instruction following, you explicitly write a prompt and get the result

 It is good for quick small changes on a selected code (think 'smart refactor') OR getting code advice without switching windows: